 But it’s not all doom and gloom!
 Far from it…

-In our three years on the road (so far) we’ve had our challenges but, for the most part, our journeys have been amazing.
-Challenges are part of vanlife.
+In our five years on the road (so far) we’ve had our challenges but, for the most part, our journeys have been amazing.
+Challenges are part of van life.
 They show you who you are.

 Indeed, it gets so good you simply don’t want to go home.
 You want the adventure to last forever.
 We suppose this is why some people make vanlife a full-time thing.